animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-Spring creates the wrapper class and registers the Functions with {data-store-name}'s `FunctionService`.
+Spring creates the wrapper class and registers the Functions with GemFire's `FunctionService`.
 The Function ID used to register each Function must be unique.
 By using convention, it defaults to the simple (unqualified) method name.
 The name can be explicitly defined by using the `id` attribute of the `@GemfireFunction` annotation.